cmabdullah/HomeAutomation/Code/codeDoc.md

 ```

+#### If an AC current changes its direction each half cycle, then how does it travel through wires?
+Did I miss something?

+Here’s my favorite way to describe it: Think of a piston in a reciprocating engine going up and down as the crankshaft is turning beneath it.
+Every stroke the piston rises to the top of the cylinder and comes to a complete stop before moving downward.
+When the piston reaches the bottom of its stroke,
+the piston comes to a complete stop again before moving upward.
+Meanwhile, the crankshaft is turning round and round delivering power to the transmission.
+If you plotted the position of the piston over time, the plot would be a sine wave.
+AC current does something similar.
+The voltage starts at a complete stop from zero volts, rises positively to a maximum,
+begins to fall, reaches zero volts and comes to a complete stop, passes zero becoming more negative until it reaches a minimum and
+then rises back to zero volts again to complete one cycle.
+Meanwhile, power is being delivered to the load.
+If you plot the voltage over time,
+the plot will be a sine wave.
+I prefer to think of AC power as rotating rather than alternating.
+AC conductors are basically very long,
+flexible drive shafts being turned by a distant generator.
+You can carry the rotating shaft analogy out quite a ways.
+See Harry Olson’s 1943 book Dynamical Analogies at archive.orgThree phase power?
+Think of an old biplane radial engine with three cylinders.
+The cylinders will be spaced 120 degrees apart with each piston in a different position as the crank is turning.
+Plot the
+positions of all three pistons over time and the plot will look like three sine waves, 120 degrees out of phase with each other.

      bcm2835_gpio_lev()

      Reads the current level on the specified pin and returns either HIGH or LOW.
 Works whether or not the pin is an input or an output.